whitneyburton/portfolios/students/1602/sal-espinosa/20160311-sal-espinosa-m1.md

 Over the course of a week and a half we were asked to assemble a relational database from CSV files that were provided to us.
 Each file represented a table, and we created objects to hold the row-by-row information included in the tables, as well as repository objects to hold the collections, a Sales Engine to hold the repositories, and a Sales Analyst to analyze the data held by the Sales Engine.

 *Evaluation Comments*
+* Spec harness passes, in 1 minute, 18 seconds.
+* Only Iteration 4.
+* 137 examples finished in 1 minute and 39.3 seconds.
+* There are opportunities to refactor out unnecessary variable assignment with new methods.
+* Very interesting approach to repo and item creation, really like how thats broken out.
+* Some math stuff would like to have seen in its own object, be it a class or a module or something.

 *Evaluation Scores*
+* Functional Expectations: 3
+* Test-Driven Development: 3
+* Encapsulation / Breaking Logic into Components: 3
+* Fundamental Ruby & Style: 4
+* Enumerable & Collections: 3
+* Code Sanitation: 4

 ## Community